What is Reliability Centered Maintenance?

 • A way “to identify components whose functional failures can cause unwanted consequences to one’s plant or facility.” – Neil Bloom

-When is a maintenance program considered Reliability Centered Maintenance?
+When is a Maintenance Program Considered Reliability Centered Maintenance?

-A Guide to the Reliability Centered Maintenance (RCM) Standard (SAE JA1012) identifies the basic requirements a program must meet before it is truly an RCM program.
+A Guide to the Reliability-Centered Maintenance (RCM) Standard (SAE JA1012) identifies the basic requirements a program must meet before it is truly an RCM program.
 It begins with these seven questions:

 • What is the item supposed to do and what are its associated performance standards?